padrino/padrino-docs/guides/02_getting-started/03_blog-tutorial.html.md

 inject  admin/app.rb
 ```

-Let's make sure the server is running (`padrino start`) and give this admin
+Let's make sure the server is running (`padrino s`) and give this admin
 interface a try.

 Visit <http://localhost:3000/admin> and login using the credentials you had